justintranjt/justintranjt.github.io/_posts/2017-08-04-the-curious-case-of-the-missing-headphone-jack.md

 to stick to their 3.5mm standard and smartphone manufacturers stay fragmented over their input of choice, the smartphone and headphone markets will be an exhausting process for consumers having to adapt to different standards between different companies.

 In theory, merging multiple ports with different uses into a single port streamlines the smartphone experience.
-But until all smartphone manufacturers agree on a single standard (much like the adoption of Bluetooth as the standard to connect to nearby wireless accessories), the headphone experience for consumers looking to purchase a new smartphone will be uncomfortable at the very least.
+Rather than having multiple flimsy cords and faulty ports to deal with, all functions can be combined through a single, standardized input.
+But until all smartphone manufacturers agree on a single standard (much like the adoption of Bluetooth as the standard to connect to nearby wireless accessories), consumers will be forced to conform to the decisions of their device's manufacturer when dealing with a small millimeter-sized jack in their smartphone.